-REQUIREMENTS FOR GRADUATION General Requirements
+REQUIREMENTS FOR GRADUATIONGeneral Requirements

 The prescribed course of study leading to the degree of Master of Theology (Th.M.) requires four years or eight semesters of resident work.
-Candidates in the four-year course shall have completed all required courses totaling a minimum of 130 hours with a minimum of 200 grade points, and shall have completed in every respect the requirements pertaining to the thesis along with any extra requirements that might have been assigned.
+Candidates in the four-year course shall have completed all required courses totaling a minimum of 130 hours with a minimum of 200 grade points, and shall have completed in every respect the requirements peryear.
+Qualifications considered include maturity, educational background, experience, and promise.
+Normally, irregular students must be at least twenty-five years of age, and preference is given those who have the best educational background.
+It is necessary to maintain a full course of study leading to graduation and make satisfactory progress to remain in taining to the thesis along with any extra requirements that might have been assigned.
 Included in the total are 110 semester hours of prescribed studies, and 20 semester hours of electives.
-When extension of time is granted to a student for the completion of his seminary work, that is, when he is allowed five years rather than four, he is required to do a minimum of six hours extra work.
 All fourth-year courses, required and elective, shall be on graduate school level in so far as is practicable.